 - If applicable, the disability officer.

-The staff development officer who coordinates the Pre-Doc Award assists the selection committee in an advisory capacity and by taking minutes.
+The staff development officer, who is currently in charge of coordinating the Pre-Doc Award, assists the selection committee in an advisory capacity and by taking minutes.

 During your funding period, you will have different contact persons who are responsible for different things.
-We recommend that you familiarise yourself with these and conclude a supervision agreement with them.
+We recommend that you familiarise yourself with these (see below) and conclude a supervision agreement with your postdoc and your superior.
 It defines the roles, rights and obligations of the persons listed below for the period of the Pre-Doc Award.
 You are welcome to use the Research Academy Leipzig’s template for doctoral agreements and adapt this to your situation as a Pre-Doc Awardee.

 For administrative reasons and because a doctorate will be planned, it is essential that you involve a professor.
 They act as the predoc’s superior.
-This means that they must sign the recruitment application and all other official documents.
+This means that they must sign the recruitment application and all other official documents (such as requests for annual leave).
 The predoc should also be offered the best possible support, both conceptually and with organisational matters (for example, by allowing them to attend the working group’s colloquia and providing them with a workstation).
 At the same time, this person usually supervises the future doctoral thesis.
 Other (junior) professors and – depending on the faculty-specific regulations for supervising doctorates – postdocs may be involved in supervising the doctorate at a later stage, for example in the form of an advisory board for the dissertation.